Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery: Robust Control of Bayesian FDR

 \subsubsection{Sample Mean based Estimator}

-We first introduce an estimation procedure for $\hat \pi_0$ using the sample means of observed Bayes factors.
+We first introduce an estimation procedure for $\hat \pi_0$ using the sample mean of the observed Bayes factors.
 This procedure, named the EBF-procedure, is based on the following Lemma: \begin{lemma} A well-defined Bayes factor satisfies

 \end{lemma} The proof of the Lemma is trivial from the definition of the Bayes factor.